jeffhappens/notmc_event_calendar/readme.md

 ## Event Calendar Backend for NOTMC
-REST API to power the NOTMC Event Calendar
+Laravel install to power the NOTMC Event Calendar